 How and where do I get a flu vaccine?

-Mass General Centralized Flu Shot Clinic - Available to all adult (18+) Mass General patients
+Mass General Centralized Flu Shot Clinic - Available to all Mass General Patients (age 5 and up)

 Practice Healthy Habits